-While they may look and smell similar, there are some significant differences in their composition, effects, and legal status that you need to know to make informed decisions.
+While they may look and smell similar, there are some significant differences in their composition, effects, and legal status.

 In this article, we’ll explore the similarities and differences between weed and CBD flowers, and we will also discuss which one is a better fit for you.